cloudera/flink-tutorials/flink-secure-tutorial/README.md

 > **Note:** The tutorial uses the flink command line parameters in short form, to see all the options run `flink run -h`.
 The default non-secured kafka port is 9092, the default TLS port is 9093.

 ## Understanding Security Parameters
 In a production deployment scenario, streaming jobs are understood to run for long periods of time and be able to authenticate to secure data sources throughout the life of the job.
-Kerberos keytabs do not expire in that timeframe, unlike a Hadoop delegation token or ticket cache entry.
+Kerberos keytabs do not expire in that timeframe, thus recommended in flink for authentication.
 Kerberos related configurations are defined as Flink command line parameters (`-yD`):
 ```
 -yD security.kerberos.login.keytab=test.keytab
 -yD security.kerberos.login.principal=test